Milovice: Geography

 Milovice is located about 11 km northwest of Nymburk and 28 km northeast of Prague.
 The western part of the municipal territory lies in the Jizera Table, the eastern part lies in the Central Elbe Table.
 The Mlynařice stream, a tributary of the Elbe, flows through the territory.

+Milovice is known for the Milovice Nature Reserve.
+In January 2015, a group of 14 Exmoor ponies was moved from Exmoor National Park to Milovice Nature Reserve in an effort to save the biodiversity of the location through conservation grazing.
+Other animals in the reserve include aurochs and European bisons.

 History

 The first written mention of Milovice is from 1396.

 Since the 1990s, the town Milovice belongs to the fastest growing suburban areas in the Czech Republic mainly thanks to cheap accommodation left by the Soviet Army.

 Military base

 The first military base was founded in Mladá by the Austro-Hungarian Army in 1904.
 During World War I, there was a prisoner camp of Russian and Italian soldiers, which has a military cemetery in town.
 After the War, the newly founded Czechoslovak Army started to use the camp as a main military base in Bohemia.
 During the German occupation of Czechoslovakia, the base served as a centre for German film propaganda, where fake footage from the Eastern Front was shot.

 In 1968 the base came under Soviet control, played an important role during the Warsaw Pact invasion of Czechoslovakia, and became the headquarters for the Central Group of Forces afterwards.
 They built a massive airport and accommodation for about 100,000 Soviet soldiers and their relatives.
 The last of the troops left in 1991 and the base was abandoned in 1995.
 In August 1996, the revitalization of the former military training area began.